 TEU Traffic (2018-19): 0.6 million units

-One of the largest ports in India, Kochi harbour lies on the Arabian Sea coast and experiences traffic from vessels on the Indian Ocean route.
+Kochi port lies on the Arabian Sea coast and experiences traffic from vessels on the Indian Ocean route.
 The port itself is built over 2 neighbouring islands- Willingdon and Vallarpadam.
 It is managed by the Cochin Port Trust (CoPT) and has been operational since 1928.
-The port is located close to other maritime facilities in Kochi, namely the Cochin shipyards, Kochi Refineries SPM, the Kochi Marina, and the offshore crude carrier mooring facility.
+The port is close to other maritime facilities in Kochi, namely the Cochin shipyards, Kochi Refineries SPM, the Kochi Marina, and the offshore crude carrier mooring facility.

 The International Container Transshipment Terminal (ICTT) is the largest container facility in India, and the port has an average of over 1,500 vessel visits annually.
 The inlet to the port is through the Cochin Gut between Vypeen and Fort Kochi.
 The inlet depth is 16 meters post dredging and can accommodate ICTT inbound vessels.